daveyplate/better-auth-tauri/README.md

       scheme: "your-app", // Your app's deep link scheme
       callbackURL: "/", // Optional: Where to redirect after auth (default: "/")
       successText: "Authentication successful!
 You can close this window.", // Optional
-      successURL: "/auth/success", // Optional: Custom success page URL that will receive a ?tauriRedirect search parameter
+      successURL: "/auth/success", // Optional: Custom success page URL that will receive a ?redirectTo search parameter
       debugLogs: false, // Optional: Enable debug logs }),
   ],